10 Best Marketing Project Management Software Solutions [2024]

 Marketing Project Management FAQs

-Marketing projects, especially in marketing agencies and client-facing environments, are typically complex and multifaceted, meaning marketing teams must juggle different roles and responsibilities, short-term and long-term deadlines, and performance KPIs while staying on top of their day-to-day task work.
+Marketing projects, especially in marketing agencies and client-facing environments, are typically complex and multifaceted, meaning marketing teams must handle different roles and responsibilities, short-term and long-term deadlines, and performance KPIs while staying on top of their day-to-day task work.
 The simplest of tasks can easily fall through the cracks in this kind of environment, leading to unmet goals and unhappy customers.

-Read our guide to Choosing Marketing Project Management Software
+Read our guide to Choosing Marketing Project Management Software.

-Project management software is incredibly helpful for marketing teams that want to streamline and automate their processes for internal and client communication, content marketing and management, and campaign management.
 These are some of the immediate and long-term benefits your marketing team can expect when you incorporate marketing project management software into your tool stack:

 • Organized and unified communications: PM software includes various ways to chat with project teammates and, in some cases, clients.
+This format helps to keep communications organized and accessible to all parties.

 • Helpful integrations with the rest of your tool stack: In many cases, project management tools integrate with CRM platforms, time tracking software, invoicing tools, and other software that’s important to the marketer’s tool stack.

 Yes, marketing project management tools exist.
 Many of the largest providers, such as monday.com and Asana, offer marketing-specific modules and templates to support a marketing team’s most important tasks.
-Other platforms, such as Workamajig and FunctionFox, are smaller and lesser-known but solely focus on project management solutions for marketing, agency, creative, and design teams.
+Other platforms, such as Workzone, Workamajig, and FunctionFox, are smaller and lesser-known but solely focus on project management solutions for marketing, agency, creative, and design teams.

-Read our comprehensive Top 10 Project Management Software Buyers’ Guide
+Read our comprehensive Top 10 Project Management Software Buyer’s Guide.

 Featured Partners